WilGP02/app-java-codechallenge/README.md

 }
 ```

-2. Resource to retrieve a transaction
+2. Resource to retrieve a transactions

 ```json
 {